Smoothness Errors in Dynamics Models and How to Avoid Them: Experiments

 We now consider more challenging and realistic tasks and show that \ours{} is competitive with strong baselines and outperforms all other models on diffusive dynamics.
 Specifically, our experiments reveal the following practical conclusions: \textbf{(i)} \ours{} performs as well as strong baselines such as mesh-aware transformers and equivariant neural networks; \textbf{(ii)} \ours{} is especially strong on heat diffusion tasks; \textbf{(iii)} geometric inductive biases, such as unitarity or equivariance, are important for strong performance on unseen meshes with complex geometries.
 We support these conclusions with simulated and real-world dynamics datasets on mesh manifolds, including PDE solving on the \pv{} \cite{sullivan2019pyvista} meshes from \citet{park2023modelingdynamicsmeshesgauge} and weather forecasting on the Earth mesh from WeatherBench$2$ (WB$2$) \cite{rasp2024weatherbench}.

 \paragraph{Baselines.} We include as baselines standard GNN models without any specific inductive biases for working on meshes, including a GCN \cite{kipf2017semisupervised} and an MPNN \cite{g2017}.
 Additionally, we study symmetry preserving equivariant models, including gauge and Euclidean equivariance (formally defined in \cref{sec:symmetries}).
 Informally, Euclidean equivariant models are invariant to roto-translations of the mesh in Cartesian coordinates and Gauge Equivariant GNNs are invariant to a choice of reference angle for models that work in local coordinates of the mesh-manifold.
 These models have been shown to be particularly strong for PDE solving on meshes \citep{park2023modelingdynamicsmeshesgauge}.
 We benchmark a state-of-the-art (SOTA) Euclidean equivariant model \cite{satorras2022enequivariantgraphneural} as well as different types of Gauge Equivariant GNNs, including convolutional with GemCNN \cite{dehaan2021gaugeequivariantmeshcnns}, attentional with EMAN \cite{basu2022equivariant}, and message passing with Hermes \cite{park2023modelingdynamicsmeshesgauge}.
 We also consider a SOTA mesh transformer \cite{janny2023eagle}.
+Finally, we include an operator learning method with MeshGraphNets \cite{pfaff2021learningmeshbasedsimulationgraph}.
 We compare these baselines with \ours{}.

 \paragraph{Datasets.} The first task is to auto-regressively predict the solution to the heat, wave, and Cahn-Hilliard equations on test meshes given an initial condition.
 These equations are defined formally in \cref{sec:pdes}.
+Informally, the heat equation describes the dissipation of temperature.
+The wave equation describes the propagation of oscillations through a medium.
+The Cahn-Hilliard equation describes phase separation and gives rise to distinct phase interfaces, for example, the separation of oil and water in a mixture.
 We use the same \pv{} meshes generated in \citet{park2023modelingdynamicsmeshesgauge}.
 These meshes are highly intricate and test the models' ability to handle nonlinear dynamics on complicated geometries.
 We use five different initializations for each test mesh.
 Further dataset and training details are provided in \cref{sec:pdes} and \cref{sec:gegnn}.
 We will refer to this dataset as MeshPDE in the remainder of the paper.